hailegiorgis16/ETS0607-15/README.md

  The items() method returns a view object that displays a list of a dictionary's key-value pairs as tuples.
 This is extremely useful for iterating through both keys and values simultaneously.
 # keys()
  The keys() method returns a view object that displays a list of all the keys in a dictionary.
 This is useful when you need to work with just the keys of a dictionary.
+# pop()
+ The pop() method removes and returns the value associated with a specified key from a dictionary.
+This is useful when you need to both retrieve and remove an item from a dictionary in one operation.